United States Department of Veterans Affairs: Promotion to Department of Veterans Affairs

 In 2023, the VA adopted a new mission statement: "To fulfill President Lincoln's promise to care for those who have served in our nation's military and for their families, caregivers, and survivors."
 The VA's previous mission statement, established in 1959, was "To fulfill President Lincoln's promise ‘to care for him who shall have borne the battle, and for his widow, and his orphan’ by serving and honoring the men and women who are America's veterans."

-The VA increased its staff by more than 60,000 in 2023 and 2024 to address more than a million burn pit-related claims following passage of the Honoring our PACT Act of 2022.
+The VA increased its staff by more than 60,000 in 2023 and 2024 to address more than a million burn pit–related claims following passage of the Honoring our PACT Act of 2022.
 More than 80,000 VA employees, including many of those hired under PACT Act funding, were targeted in 2025 to be fired by President Donald Trump and the Department of Government Efficiency, which would delay benefits for affected veterans.

 Functions

 The VA's primary function is to support veterans in their time after service by providing benefits and support.

 Providing care for non-veteran civilian or military patients in case hospitals overflowed in a crisis was added as a role by Congress in 1982, and became known as the VA's "fourth mission" (besides the three missions of serving veterans through care, research, and training).
 It can provide medical services (reimbursed from other federal agencies) to the general public for major disasters and emergencies declared by the president of the United States, and when the secretary of health and human services activates the National Disaster Medical System.
 During disasters and health emergencies, requests for VA assistance are made by state governors to the Federal Emergency Management Agency or the Department of Health and Human Services, which then relay approved requests to the VA.
 The VA is also allowed to provide paid medical care on an emergency basis to non-veterans.
 On March 27, 2020, the VA made public its COVID-19 response plan within its medical facilities to protect veterans, their families, and staff.

 One initiative in the department is to prevent and end veterans' homelessness.
 The VA works with the United States Interagency Council on Homelessness to address these issues.
 The USICH identified ending veterans' homelessness by 2015 as a primary goal in its proposal Opening Doors: Federal Strategic Plan to Prevent and End Homelessness, released in 2010; amendments to the 2010 version made in 2015 include a preface written by U.S. Secretary of Labor Thomas E. Perez that cites a 33% reduction in veteran homelessness since the creation of the Opening Doors initiative.
-The prominent role of the Department of Veterans Affairs and its joined up approach to veteran welfare are such that they have been deemed to distinguish the US response to veteran homelessness internationally.
+The prominent role of the Department of Veterans Affairs and its joined up approach to veteran welfare are such that they have been deemed to distinguish the U.S. response to veteran homelessness internationally.

 The General Services Administration (GSA) has delegated authority to the VA to procure medical supplies under the VA Federal Supply Schedules Program for both the VA itself and other government agencies.